Ancient & spectacular lands: Mid Wales is splendid

 Devil's Bridge, Ceredigion by Caroline Ramsden

-Now run by a dedicated team of heritage enthusiasts, sit back and relax on one of the amazing old carriages, or stop off and admire the scenery at one of the stops on its route between Aberystwyth and Devil’s Bridge.
+Now you can take a steam train ride, sit back and relax on one of the amazing old carriages, or stop off and admire the scenery at one of the stops on its route between Aberystwyth and Devil’s Bridge.
 The Bridge – an incredible set of waterfalls over a gorge, set within lush forestry – takes it name from the legend that it was built by the devil after he was outfoxed by a Welsh woman who saw through his dastardly ways.
 In any case, it’s a splendid place to stop off, set within wandering distance of the 200-hectare Hafod Estate and the hugely popular Silver Mountain Experience, where the abandoned working mines of the surrounding forests are brought to life in thrillingly spooky fashion.